USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    - Mailing Address (all fields)
    - Contact phone

-     Requester also can provide SiteIDwhich is an optional field for this case.
+     Requester also can provide SiteID which is an optional field for this case.
 If Site ID is provided, the system will check if there is a registered Generator for the provided Site ID

      3.4.
 For all above cases Emergency Phone Number must be provided

      3.5.
 If the manifest status is InTransit or thereafter then Generator information cannot be updated.

      3.6.
-If different than currently stored Generator information is provided, the service generates the following
+If different from currently stored Generator information is provided, the service generates the following
      warning:

    ```json